 Spinach Balls are always a crowd-pleasing party favorite.
 With a combination of spinach and stuffing mix, who can resist?

 So how do we make these Spinach Balls?
-Mix up some seasoned stuffing crumbs, a whole lot of frozen spinach (well-drained, of course!), onion, eggs, melted butter, and some Parmesan.
+It's easy.
+Simply mix up some seasoned stuffing crumbs, a whole lot of frozen spinach (well-drained, of course!), onion, eggs, melted butter, and some Parmesan.

-Roll the mixture into little spinach balls and put them on a baking sheet.
+Roll the mixture into little spinach balls and place them on a baking sheet.

 I invite you to follow The Kitchen is My Playground with Pinterest, Facebook, Google Friend Connect, Linky Followers, bloglovin', or Feedburner.
 Buttons are in the right sidebar.
 I'd love to have you back soon!